What is your office reception design saying about your company? Do first impressions really count?

 6. Does your receptionist need to have a space to do confidential filing, ie lockable cabinets, and a private space?

-7. Will your receptionist be required to offer refreshments?
-If so make sure this is taken into consideration in the design.
+7. Will your receptionist offer refreshments?
+If so take this into consideration in the design.

 It is important to ensure that the receptionist has full view of the reception area at all times.
 An office kitchen is usually far away from the reception area so you may need to consider an area for drinks, a coffee machine, a water cooler and the associated crockery and glassware.